 CHANGING MODULES AFTER FIRST YEAR

-Students wishing to register a change of module must do so via the Student Portal or at the Student Records and Examinations Office no later than two weeks after the start of each Semester, i.e. by Friday, 23rd September, 2016 (Semester 1) or Friday, 27th January, 2017 (Semester 2).
+Students wishing to register a change of module must do so via the Student Portal or at the Student Records and Examinations Office no later than two weeks after the start of each Semester, i.e. by Friday, 22nd September 2017 (Semester 1) or Friday, 26th January 2018 (Semester 2).
+Semester 1 modules cannot be changed in Semester 2.
 No changes in registration will be allowed after these deadlines.

 The choice of subjects you have made should mean that no timetable clashes occur.
 Exceptionally, a clash may result if a class is unusually large and has to be moved to a larger lecture theatre.
 If this situation arises you should inform the lecturer and/or the Department/Discipline/School concerned immediately so that alternative arrangements can be made.
 The subject with the timetabled hour on the official timetable is your priority.
 It is not advisable to absent yourself from one lecture to attend another, even if you can arrange to get the lecture notes from another student.

 Every student registered for a degree is expected to attend all lectures, tutorials, laboratory classes etc. A student will not be permitted to enter for an examination at the conclusion of a module, if attendance at the module is not considered satisfactory by the Registrar and Senior Vice President for Academic Affairs following a report by the lecturer concerned and/or Head of Department/Discipline/School responsible for that module.
 The decision of the Registrar and Senior Vice President is subject to the appeal of the Academic Council of the University.